-- Throw, don't go: Never just jump in because a drowning person can pull their rescuer under with them.
-Throw them a lifesaving device like a rope, towel, or even pool noodle. - Get help: Call an adult if there is someone in trouble in the water.
-Alert lifeguards; they are trained to assist. - Help from behind: When people are drowning, they might grab onto the person trying to save them and pull them underwater.
-It's safer for both the rescuer and the person drowning if the rescuer approaches from behind. - On the beach, swim between the lifeguard flags: Lifeguards watch swimmers between the flags.
-Wave an arm if you need help.
+- because a drowning person can pull them a lifesaving device like a rope, towel, or even pool noodle. - someone in trouble in the water.
+Alert lifequards; they are trained to assist. - drowning, they might grab onto the person trying to save them and pull - lifeguard flags: Lifeguards watch arm if you need help.